 1 1/2 pounds boneless skinless chicken thighs or breasts

 2. Preheat oven to 450 degrees.
 Lightly coat a sheet pan with non-stick cooking spray.

 4. Spread vegetables evenly into one layer on pan and roast 20-25 minutes.

-5. In a second bowl, combine garlic, mustard, Worcestershire sauce, and one tablespoon oil; whisk ingredients together with a fork or whisk.
-Add chicken to bowl; using tongs or a fork, turn chicken to coat in the marinade.
-Cover the bowl with plastic wrap and store in the refrigerator until vegetables have been in oven for 20-25 minutes.
+5. Using a whisk or fork, whisk together garlic, mustard, Worcestershire sauce (if using), and remaining tablespoon oil in the bowl used for the vegetables.
+Add chicken to the bowl and using tongs or a mixing spoon, turn the chicken to coat in the marinade.
+Cover the bowl with plastic wrap and store in the refrigerator until vegetables have been in the oven for 20-25 minutes.

 6. Remove pan from oven, place chicken directly onto pan among vegetables (move some vegetables around to make room for chicken).
 Discard marinade.
 Return pan to oven for 20 minutes (or until chicken reaches an internal temperature of 165 degrees), tossing vegetables and turning chicken over halfway through the roasting process.